-Identification Number: County Project 4462 Funding amount: \$7,365,217

-Project Expenditure Category: 2.34 Assistance to Impacted Nonprofit Organizations Status: 90% of the non-capital expenditure projects are complete with 100% projected for completion by September 30, 2024.
-The 2 capital investment projects for Affordable Housing have fully expended the allocated funding.

-Amount Allocated to Evidence Based Interventions: \$100%
+Identification Number: County Project 4462 Original Adopted Budget: \$7,365,218 Project Expenditure Category: 2.34 Assistance to Impacted Nonprofit Organizations Status: Complete Amount Allocated to Evidence Based Interventions: \$100%

 St. Johns County signed a subrecipient subaward agreement with United Way of St. Johns County (United Way) to administer a non-profit grant program on behalf of the County.
 A steering committee was established with members from the community, county leadership and the United Way to establish the terms of the agreement.
-On July 19, 2022 the Board of County Commissioners passed Resolution 2022-261 approving a subaward agreement with United Way and allocating \$7,365,217 to United Way for the purposes of administering a non-profit grant program.
+On July 19, 2022, the Board of County Commissioners passed Resolution 2022-261 approving a subaward agreement with United Way and allocating \$7,365,217 to United Way for the purposes of administering a non-profit grant program.
 Over the next month the steering committee met to establish the parameters of the grant program including eligibility requirements for applicants, types of eligible projects to be considered and scoring criteria.

 In September 2022, a notice of funding opportunity was released and applicants were given 2 months to respond (United Way NOFO).
 During the 2-month application period, applicants were offered technical assistance by United Way staff to ensure all who were interested had an equal opportunity to participate in the application process.
-By then, United Way of St. Johns County recruited more than 30 community volunteers to assist in reviewing and scoring both program and capital project funding requests.
+United Way of St. Johns County recruited more than 30 community volunteers to assist in reviewing and scoring both program and capital project funding requests.